gerrit-coder/test/gerrit/README.md

 ### Custom Configuration

-The `gerrit.config` file is **bind-mounted** from the local directory into the container.
+The `etc/gerrit.config` file is **bind-mounted** from the local directory into the container.
 This means:
-- The local `./gerrit.config` file is directly mounted to `/var/gerrit/review_site/etc/gerrit.config` in the container
+- The local `./etc/gerrit.config` file is directly mounted to `/var/gerrit/review_site/etc/gerrit.config` in the container
 - Changes to the local file are immediately reflected in the container (after restart)
 - The file must exist before starting the container